MetLifeLegalPlans/zygoat/README.md

     resources.cp(_path)
 ```

 This step will be automatically detected at runtime and executed against the project.
-For more information on authoring steps, see [STEPS.md](STEPS.md)

 ## How do I develop changes for it?